mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/workplace-program.md

 Join the Social: Video Gaming channel to participate: https://community.mattermost.com/private-core/channels/social-gaming

-This activity is managed by R&D.
+This activity is managed by R&D Team.

 ### Trivia Hour